Excitonic phase transition in the extended three-dimensional Falicov-Kimball model: Excitonic gap

-defines the \textit{{charge-transfer gap}}, which we will discuss later on in this Section.
-The quantities $n_{a}$, $n_{b}$, $\Delta$ and also $\mu$ can be determined by solving numerically the Eqs.(\ref{EQUATION_FOR_MU}-\ref{EQUATION_FOR_DELTA}) in a self-consistent way.
-Summations over the wave vectors can be simplified by introducing the appropriate density of states (DOS) for the three-dimensional lattice $\rho_{3D}(x)$.
-Using Eq.(\ref{lattice_dispersion}) we write
+The quantities $n_{a}$, $n_{b}$, $\Delta$, $\mu$ and $\Delta_{c}$ can be determined by solving numerically of Eqs.(\ref{Equation_52}) - (\ref{Equation_54}) in a self-consistent way.
+We start with the discussion of the stability region for the EI phase on the $T-U$ plane, when approaching EI gap to zero: $\Delta \rightarrow 0$.
+The temperature $T_{\Delta}$ of the excitonic pair formation, the function $\tilde{n}$ and the chemical potential $\mu$ are considered here.
+The summations over the wave vectors in Eqs.(\ref{Equation_52}-\ref{Equation_54}) can be simplified by introducing the appropriate density of states (DOS) $\rho_{3D}(x)$ for the 3D lattice.
+Using Eq.(\ref{Equation_39}) we have

 For the simple cubic lattice the density of states is given as